How to Apply for a 329 Card in Hawaii

 329 Card Application Requirements

 After getting your marijuana certification, you can go ahead and submit your application for the Hawaii 329 card through the Medical Cannabis Registry.
-But before you begin, you should confirm that you meet the following Hawaii medical marijuana requirements:
+Before you begin, however, confirm that you meet the following Hawaii medical marijuana requirements:

-- Must be diagnosed with one or more of the qualifying conditions for a medical card in Hawaii.
+- Be diagnosed with one or more qualifying conditions for a medical card in Hawaii.

-- Get certified by a licensed physician or Advanced Practiced Registered Nurse (APRN) in Hawaii.
+- Get certified by a licensed physician or Advanced Practice Registered Nurse (APRN) in Hawaii.

 Also, visiting patients with valid out-of-state medical marijuana cards may qualify for a temporary Hawaii 329 card (329V card).
 To be eligible, visiting patients must fulfill the following requirements:

-- Must be certified in their home state as having one or more debilitating medical conditions recognized in Hawaii.
+- Be certified in their home state as having one or more debilitating medical conditions recognized in Hawaii.

 - Have a valid state-issued medical marijuana card.